 4.1.
-Impact of wind assimilation on typhoon structure forecast

-We first examine the impact of assimilating $V{GBVTD}$ or $V_r$ data on the predicted structure of Saomai (2006).
-Fig. 8 shows the composite (column maximum) radar reflectivity and 3-km height wind fields at 3, 6, 9 and 12 hours of forecast from experiments CNTL, ExpVr, and ExpGV, as compared to the corresponding reflectivity observations in the first row.
-At 0900 UTC, the 3-hour forecast time, the predicted vortex in CNTL (Fig. 8e) continues to be weaker and broader than that in other experiments.
-The reflectivity is over-predicted in CNTL in a spurious rainband on the northwest side of the vortex (Fig. 8e).
-We note that CNTL was able to quickly spin up precipitation within the first 1 to 2 hours of forecast, even though its initial condition from the GFS did not contain any hydrometeor.
-In comparison, the 3-hour forecasts of the radar-assimilating experiments, ExpGV and ExpVr (Fig. 8i and Fig. 8m) show tighter vortex circulations and rainbands located closer to the vortex center.
+Impact of wind assimilation on typhoon structure forecast and 3 km height wind fields at 3, 6, 9 and 12 hours of forecast from experiments CNTL, CNTL00, ExpVr and ExpGV, as compared to the corresponding reflectivity observations in the first row.
+At 0900 UTC - the 3-hour forecast time - the predicted vortex in CNTL (Figure 8(e)) and CNTL00 (Figure 8(i)) continues to be weaker and broader than that in assimilation experiments.
+The reflectivity is over-predicted in CNTL along a spurious rainband on the northwest side of the vortex (Figure 8(e)).
+We note that CNTL was able to quickly spin up precipitation within the first 1-2 hours of forecast, even though its initial condition from the JMA reanalyses did not contain any hydrometeor.
+In comparison, the 3-hour forecasts of the radar-assimilating experiments, ExpVr and ExpGV (Figure 8(m, q)), show tighter vortex circulations and rainbands located closer to the vortex centre.

-By 1200 UTC, the 6-hour forecast time, Saomai had moved over land.
-The typhoon center is now filled with precipitation after landfall, and the strong echo regions (Z > 40 dBZ) are now in the northeast and southeast quadrants of the typhoon (Fig. 8b).
-Saomai's center in all three experiments had also made landfall by this time.
-The center in ExpGV (Fig. 8n) appears to be best positioned, while Saomai's motion in CNTL (ExpVr) appears faster (slower) than that in the best track data (Fig. 8f and Fig. 8j).
-The predicted reflectivity structure in CNTL continues to exhibit broad spiral rainband structures and the center of the vortex has a large weak reflectivity hole.
-In ExpVr, most of the strong reflectivity (> 35 dBZ) is still offshore, inconsistent with radar observations, while in ExpGV, the strong reflectivity is mostly over land and confined to a small region near the vortex center, as observed.
+We first examine the impact of assimilating $V{\text{GBVTD}}$ or $V{\text{r}}$ data on the predicted structure of Saomai (2006).
+Figure 8 shows the composite (column maximum) radar reflectivity in all three experiments had also made landfall by this time.
+The centre in ExpGV (Figure 8(r)) appears to be best positioned, while Saomai's motion in CNTL and CNTL00 (ExpVr) appears faster (slower) than that in the best track data (Fig. 8(f, j, n)).
+The predicted reflectivity structure in CNTL continues to exhibit broad spiral rainband structures and the centre of the vortex has a large weak reflectivity hole.
+In CNTL00, the predicted reflectivity has a smaller areal coverage, mostly surrounding the precipitation-free vortex centre.
+In ExpVr, most of the strong reflectivity (>35 dBZ) is still offshore, inconsistent with radar observations, while in ExpGV the strong reflectivity is mostly over land and confined to a small region near the vortex centre, as observed.